The International Capital Markets Review: Austria

 i Developments in the Austrian equity capital market

-After several years with hardly any transactions, in 2019 the Austrian capital market had a total of three initial public offerings (IPOs), each taking place on the prime market, VSE's premium market segment.
-The last time that there were as many as this was in 2007.
-The fact that Austria does not qualify as a vibrant IPO market is also demonstrated by the number of equity prospectuses approved by the Austrian regulator, with eight, seven,12, seven and 10 in the years 2015, 2016, 2017, 2018 and 2019 respectively.
+After several years with hardly any transactions, in 2019 the Austrian capital market had a temporary peak with a total of three initial public offerings (IPOs), each taking place on the prime market, VSE's premium market segment.
+After the market briefly flared up in 2019, there was not a single IPO in the covid-19 pandemic year of 2020.
+The fact that Austria does not qualify as a vibrant IPO – as well as secondary offerings – market is also demonstrated by the number of equity prospectuses approved by the Austrian regulator, with a total of five in 2020, which qualifies as the lowest number in the past five years.

-In contrast to this, VSE has successfully attracted new equity listings on the Official Market, as well as on the Vienna MTF, and in particular from foreign issuers, with the numbers increasing from two new listings in 2015 to 16 new listings in 2019.10
+In contrast to this, VSE has successfully attracted new equity listings on the Official Market, as well as on the Vienna MTF, and in particular from foreign issuers, with steadily increasing numbers till 2019, and a sharp decrease in the covid-19 pandemic year of 2020.11

 Refrain from paying dividends